huggingface/transformers/docs/source/en/chat_templating.md

 Before the introduction of chat templates, chat handling was hardcoded at the model class level.
 For backwards compatibility, we have retained this class-specific handling as default templates, also set at the class level.
 If a model does not have a chat template set, but there is a default template for its model class, the `ConversationPipeline` class and methods like `apply_chat_template` will use the class template instead.
-The attribute `tokenizer.default_chat_template` contains the default template for your model.
+You can find out what the default template for your tokenizer is by checking the `tokenizer.default_chat_template` attribute.

 This is something we do purely for backward compatibility reasons, to avoid breaking any existing workflows.
-Even when the class template is appropriate for your model, we strongly recommend setting the `chat_template` attribute explicitly to make it clear to users that your model has been correctly configured for chat, and to future-proof in case the default templates are ever altered or deprecated.
+Even when the class template is appropriate for your model, we strongly recommend overriding the default template by setting the `chat_template` attribute explicitly to make it clear to users that your model has been correctly configured for chat, and to future-proof in case the default templates are ever altered or deprecated.

 ## What template should I use?